BVLC/caffe/docs/tutorial/layers.md

 * CUDA GPU implementation: `./src/caffe/layers/silence_layer.cu`
 * Sample

 	layers { name: "silence" bottom: "input" type: SILENCE }

-The `Silence` layer prevents its input (usually an unassigned top) from being considered an output of the network.
+The `Silence` layer prevents its input (an otherwise unassigned top) from being considered an output of the network.